A long look at a short-eared owl

 Published by Dan

-University media executive by day, blogger by night, I am a well-traveled resident of New Jersey
+A retired news media and university communications executive, I am a well-traveled resident of New Jersey and an avid birder.

 2 thoughts on “A long look at a short-eared owl